 Your customer needs to see a clear and compelling benefit from using your services or products.

-At Hello Bar, many of our community members use pop-ups to collect the email address or phone number from visitors to their website.
+At Hello Bar, many of our community members use pop-ups.
+For instance; to collect the email address or phone number from visitors to their website.
 Most consumers are not keen to distribute their personal information and open their inboxes.

 In order to get people to convert on a pop-up and submit their information as a lead, we have to consider what value will this person get in exchange for handing over their email address.